Sohan688/GenAI-Assistant/README.md

         paste your api key

-   env = Url of backend for frontend
+ 2->  env = Url of backend for frontend
+      Go to your Frontend folder
+         Vi .env